 What to Expect During an Eye Exam

-WHAT TO BRING: To save time, please go to the My Online Clinic section of this website, which is accessible from the Home Page and complete the registration information.
+WHAT TO BRING: To save time, please respond to your appointment confirmation text message or email with a positive Yes and complete the appointment Mobile Pre-Check or go to the My Online Clinic section of this website, which is accessible from the Home Page and complete the registration information.
 The Patient Information and Medical History data will be forwarded to our Patient Services department in advance of your scheduled appointment.

 It is the patient’s responsibility to know the details of their insurance plan, to bring their insurance card, and to understand whether or not their insurance plan requires a referral.
 If a referral is required the patient must bring it to the exam, or preferably have it faxed to our office in advance.
 If your insurance plan requires a referral and you do not obtain one in advance of your appointment, you risk not being seen on that day.

 - If you wear glasses, do not forget to bring them!
 And if you have several pairs of glasses, please limit what you bring to just two pairs.

 - If you wear contact lenses, wear them to the exam.
 Also bring your glasses, your contact lens case, and the original boxes that your lenses came in so that we can determine what you are wearing.
 We will conduct a contact lens evaluation prior to your examination with the physician.

 - You will be more comfortable with minimal or no eye makeup.

 - If you are bringing an infant, please remember diapers and formula.